Medals are only issued by the Ministry of Defence (MoD) Medal Office and can be claimed retrospectively and by next of kin.

 Issued for 1080 days aggregated service

 To be awarded the ACSM 2011 an individual must hold a qualifying operational medal such as the GSM (e.g. Northern Ireland, Air Ops Iraq), an OSM (e.g. Sierra Leone or Afghanistan), the Iraq Medal or other specifically designated multinational campaign medals, have completed more than 24 months (720 days) campaign service and be serving on or after 1 Jan 08.
-Bars are to be awarded for each additional period of 720 days approved operational service.
-A month is defined as 30 days and part months may be accumulated.

 Full details are laid out in ACSM 2011 DIN (2011DIN09-008), which replaces ACSM DCI Gen 65/94.